rdbo/libmem/README.md

 https://discord.com/invite/Qw8jsPD99X

 ## License
-This project is licensed under the `GNU AGPLv3.0`
+This project is licensed under the `GNU AGPLv3.0` (no later versions)

 Read `LICENSE` for more information